nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 print(suffix_array)  # [0, 1, 6, 2, 3, 7, 5, 4]
 ```

+### Efficient Query Search and Next Character Prediction

-Suffix arrays are useful for efficiently detecting whether a string appears in a dataset.
+Suffix arrays are useful for efficiently counting how many times a string appears in a dataset.
 If we wanted to see whether the string `CCB` appears in our toy dataset, we can do this in `O(log(n))` time by performing binary search on the suffix array.
 This comes from the wonderful property of being lexigraphically sorted.

 ```python
 def search(text: str, suffix_array: list[int], query: str) -> bool: